senseobservationsystems/commonsense-python-lib/test/README.md

 ## Data coverage
 The data coverage test file `dataCoverageTest.py` will preform a data coverage test for the sensors in the sensor profiles list with as source `sense-library`
-By default the script uses the 'staging` server, and uses an default interval of 3 minutes for calculating the coverage.
+By default the script uses the 'staging` server, and a default interval of 3 minutes for calculating the coverage.

 Run the data coverage on all the data available for the sensors:
 ```